pekkanikander/nocfo-api-onboard/hawaii-client/README.md

 - Access to the NoCFO API and a valid personal access token.
 - `NOCFO_TOKEN` exported in your shell.
 - The base URL defaults to `https://api-tst.nocfo.io`, the test environment.
+- Optional: `NOCFO_BASE_URL` if you need to point at another cluster; it must be an absolute URI.

 Token management portals:
 - Test: <https://login-tst.nocfo.io/auth/tokens/>